We independently score every subscription. We may earn a commission through links โ€” it never changes our picks.

 Pros

-• EA Play bundled in at no extra cost
+• EA Play bundled into Ultimate and PC Game Pass at no extra cost

 • Cloud gaming on Ultimate lets you play on nearly any screen